sbmlteam/SBMLToolbox/trunk/SBMLToolbox/README.txt

 toolbox

-This is the top level directory for the functions to translate sbml models into a MATLAB structure which can then be saved.
+This is the top level directory for the functions to output sbml models from a MATLAB structure imported using libSBML's MATLAB binding function TranslateSBML.

 FUNCTIONS include:
-BuildTranslate_Win32
-	which builds the TranslateSBML executable TranslateSBML
-	which translates a sbml file into a matlab structure BuildRead_Win32
-	which builds the ReadAndValidateSBML executable ReadAndValidateSBML
-        which reads an sbml file and validates it before translating it into a matlab structure BuildOutput_Win32
+BuildOutput_Win32
-	which builds the TranslateSBML executable OutputSBML('SBML_MATLAB structure')
+	which builds the OutputSBML executable OutputSBML('SBML_MATLAB structure')
-	which translates a MATLAB_SBML structure and outputs an sbml file
+	which takes a MATLAB_SBML structure and outputs an sbml file.

 toolbox\AccessModel